Gladiolin

-Gladiolin is a polyketide natural product produced by Burkholderia gladioli BCC0238 which is isolated from sputum of cystic fibrosis patients.
+Gladiolin is a polyketide natural product produced by Burkholderia gladioli BCC0238.
 It was found to be a novel macrolide antibiotic which presented an activity against Mycobacterium tuberculosis.
-Gladiolin is structurally much more stable than its analogue etnangien as an efficient myxobacterial RNA polymerase inhibitor due to the lack of highly labile hexaene moiety in gladiolin.
+Gladiolin is structurally much more stable than its analogue etnangien as an efficient mycobacterial RNA polymerase inhibitor due to the lack of highly labile hexaene moiety in gladiolin.
 The good activity and high stability of gladiolin offers it the potential for further development as an antibiotic against antibiotic-resistant M. tuberculosis.

 Potential uses

 Because of the structure similarity between gladiolin and etnangien, gladiolin was proved to inhibit RNA polymerase, which is a validated drug target in M. tuberculosis including isoniazid- and rifampicin-resistant M. tuberculosis clinical isolates.
 Gladiolin also exhibits low mammalian cytotoxicity and high stability.